OriWiisp/ExoNode/README.md

      ```

 2. **Install `riscv32` Target**:
-   - VEXOGA is designed to run on a 32-bit RISC-V architecture.
+   - ExoNode for Quantum is designed to run on a 32-bit RISC-V architecture.
 You need to install the target:
      ```bash
      rustup target add riscv32imac-unknown-none-elf
      ```